develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

   return self.client.list_collection_names()
 ```

-Clearly *exists_collection()* needs to be invoked all over again.
+The thing Clearly *exists_collection()* needs to be invoked all over again.
 We definitely
 don't want the system to execute a database query every time this happens.
-Therefore *@cache* decorator helps us here to make the DB client class
+Therefore *@cache* decorator helps us here make the DB client class
 actually remember the results.
 To use the cache, import it to your code:

 ```python